altunenes/sorceress/docs/explanations of illusions.md

 `from sorceress import sorceress`

+Remember you need to also install other packages, otherwise you will get an error.
+One of the packages is `numpy`, which is used to create arrays.
+You can install it by typing `pip install numpy` in your terminal.
+Another package is `matplotlib`, which is used to plot the images.
+You can install it by typing `pip install matplotlib` in your terminal.
+If you are using `conda`, you can install them by typing `conda install numpy` and `conda install matplotlib` in your terminal.
+If you are using `pipenv`, you can install them by typing `pipenv install numpy` and `pipenv install matplotlib` in your terminal.
+Another package is cv2, which is used to read images and image processing.
+You can install it by typing `pip install opencv-python` in your terminal.
+I also use imageio and PIL packages for more basic image processing.
+You can install them by typing `pip install imageio` and `pip install pillow` in your terminal.
+Last one is the color-science package, which is used to convert colors.
+You can install it by typing `pip install color-science` in your terminal.

+You don't need to import the other packages, because they are imported in the sorceress package.

 ## 1- sorceress.chromatic

 Chromatic adaptation is probably one of the central concepts in color vision.
 Chromatic adaptation is decreased sensitivity to a particular color as a result of prolonged exposure to a colored stimulus.
 The chromatic adaptation transforms were mainly studied with von Kries, Bradford, Sharp, and CMCCAT2000.
 However, CMCCAT2000 performed best.
 You can apply this function to any image and function automatically processes the image and returns a gif file.
 The gif file shows the transformation of the image from the original to the adapted image.

+The von Kries chromatic adaptation method is a technique that is sometimes used in camera image processing.
+The method is to apply a gain to each of the human cone cell spectral sensitivity responses so as to keep the adapted appearance of the reference white constant.
+Herbert E. Ives was the first to clearly apply Johannes von Kries' theory of adaptive gains on the three cone cell types to the issue of color constancy; as a result, the technique is sometimes known as the Ives transform or the von Kries-Ives adaptation (Gegenfurtner, 1999).

 ```
 sorceress.chromatic("inputfolder/tree.jpg",Gifduration=10)